User Guide

 -

-to deallocate the room before making further edits.- This is done to prevent residents from being assigned to non-existent rooms by editing away a room’s number after allocating a resident to it.
+oeditwill block editing of a room number if the room is occupied.
+Rundeallocto deallocate the room before making further edits.- This is done to prevent residents from being assigned to non-existent rooms by editing away a room’s number after allocating a resident to it.

 - The occupancy status is not controllable through the

-command. - Room occupancy status can only be changed through the
+oeditcommand. - Room occupancy status can only be changed through the

-command when a resident is allocated or deallocated.
+allocordealloccommand when a resident is allocated or deallocated.
 See allocate a resident or deallocate a resident for more info. -

-to delete the issues associated with the room before making further edits.- This is done to prevent issues from being assigned to non-existent rooms by editing away a room’s number after assigning an issue to it.
+oeditwill block editing of a room number if there are issues tagged to the room.
+Runidelto delete the issues associated with the room before making further edits.- This is done to prevent issues from being assigned to non-existent rooms by editing away a room’s number after assigning an issue to it.

 Room numbers are editable in general as renovation or re-numbering exercises may take place.